 I know that there has been some mention of legislation, and I think one of the difficulties for a commission such as yourself in Virginia is you have no real power.
 You can't make anyone really do anything.
 You can threaten to stop the industry and bring everything to a hault, but that's not gonna help anyone in this room.
 It's not gonna keep these people employed.
-It's not gonna keep these people in the industry.
-You're letting money go to other states.
+It's not gonna keep these people employed.
+It's not gonna keep these states.

-15 There is a benefit in Virginia to racing.
-There 16 can be money made.
-The problem is that the 17 Commission doesn't have the authority to make 18 everyone play nice.
+There is a benefit in Virginia to racing.
+There can be money made.
+The problem is that the Commission doesn't have the authority to make everyone play nice.